 When standing aboard a lobstering boat off of the Maine coast, the clean ocean air tousles your hair, the waves churn underneath your feet and the smell of fresh bait permeates your nostrils.
-The concept of linear time disappears when it's just you and the ocean: it could be 2014 or 1814.
+The concept of linear time disappears when it's just you and the ocean.
 Not much has changed in the history of Maine's lobstering industry, but the changes that have affected the lobster industry in Maine are primarily the result of transportation innovation.

 The lobster canneries that dotted the coast in the mid-1800s were displaced with the invention of fresh lobster transportation by rail, which was in turn made irrelevant by the invention of air shipment in the 1950s.
 Over the centuries, fishermen have honed their techniques, and gear tweaks have allowed for easier trap placement and hauling, but the main crux of their craft has been an unwavering respect and understanding of the ocean.

 As idyllic as the industry may seem to outsiders, the lobster industry in Maine is at a crossroads.